 - measuring the levels of naturally occurring pregnancy hormones in the mother’s blood.

-The nationally recommended screening test for Down’s syndrome is the combined screening test which measures the nuchal translucency (see below) and two pregnancy hormones called Papp-A and HcG.
+The nationally recommended Down’s syndrome screening process is the combined screening test which measures the nuchal translucency (see below) and two pregnancy hormones called Papp-A and HcG.
 This information is combined with the mother’s age and the gestation of the baby to give a result.
 It is performed between 11 and 13 weeks of pregnancy.
 The combined screening test is not yet available in every area.

 Recent developments in antenatal investigations, known as non-invasive prenatal testing, mean that a sample of mum's blood taken early in pregnancy can reveal a range of abnormalities.
 Some abnormalities may still need a diagnostic confirmation after testing, using more invasive methods.

 Where the combined test is not available, or for women who book after 13 weeks, hospitals will offer a blood test to screen for Down’s syndrome between 16 and 19 weeks.
 This will either be: